KennyWdev/PortalHoloLens/README.txt

-Portal HoloLens Demo (Fan Project)
+# Portal HoloLens Demo (Fan Project)

-<strong>The project is working now with the last version of Unity.</strong>
+The project is working now with the last version of Unity.

 All 3D models and sound effects belong to Valve Corporation.